Is 1847 Goedeker Inc. (GOED) a Keeper?

 GOED’s Market Performance

-Volatility was left at 7.85%, however, over the last 30 days, the volatility rate increased by 8.92%, as shares surge +7.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -27.01% lower at present.
+Volatility was left at 7.21%, however, over the last 30 days, the volatility rate increased by 6.30%, as shares sank -2.62% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -26.89% lower at present.

 Insider Trading